WillUnger/the-solar-system/README.md

 * Another trade-off is the navigation - "Choose Another Celestial Body" and how it sits with the text in the section with the headings and bullet points

 * I think it looks good on mobile but perhaps seems a little blurred on desktop.
 With the way I wanted the content to be layed out I simply didn't know a better way to design the nav in such a way that it wouldn't seem to "interfere" with the content as a whole

+## Deployment

+The site was deployed to GitHub pages.
+The steps to deploy are as follows:

+* In the GitHub repository, click on the Settings tab
+* Scroll down to the pages section and click into it
+* From the source section Drop-Down Menu, select the Main Branch
+* A link is then generated and provided

+Link to Live Website: [The Solar System]('willunger.github.io/the-solar-system/')